 Small Business Loans.
-Our small business loans are unsecured and enable business owners to meet their financing needs.
-Our small business loan products offer loan terms ranging from one months to 24 months with loan amounts ranging from RMB10,000 to RMB4,000,000.
+Prior to the first quarter of 2023, we provided unsecured small business loans that enabled business owners to meet their financing needs.
+Our small business loan products offered loan terms ranging from 1 month to 24 months with loan amounts ranging from RMB10,000 to RMB4,000,000.
+Meanwhile, as the company notes that certain proportion of borrowers of our small revolving loans are small or mini business owners with high quality credit records, we started to offer those borrowers with smaller-ticket-sized SME loans at the end of 2022.